Design Azure Policy as Code workflows

 Examples of these file formats are available in the Azure Policy GitHub Repo

 The recommended general workflow of Azure Policy as Code looks like this diagram:

 The diagram showing the Azure Policy as Code workflow boxes.
 Create covers creation of the policy and initiative definitions.
 Test covers assignment with enforcement mode disabled.
 A gateway check for the compliance status is followed by granting the assignments M S I permissions and remediating resources.
 Deploy covers updating the assignment with enforcement mode enabled.

-Existing policy and initiative definitions can be exported through PowerShell, CLI, or Azure Resource Graph (ARG) queries.
+Existing policy and initiative definitions can be exported different ways such as through PowerShell, CLI, or Azure Resource Graph (ARG) queries.
 The source control management environment of choice to store these definitions can be one of many options, including a GitHub or Azure DevOps.